EcoClimLab/vertical-thermal-review/vertical-thermal-review.knit.md

 ## IV.
 Conclusions

-Across vertical gradients, directional trends in the biophysical environment and leaf traits are the rule, driving variation in the physiology and ecology that have these as their underpinnings (Fig. `r fig_schematic`).
+Across vertical gradients, directional trends in the biophysical environment and leaf traits are the rule, driving variation in the physiology and ecology that have these as their underpinnings (Fig. 1).
 However, there remains a lot of uncertainty as to how the temperature sensitivities of metabolism and woody growth vary across these vertical gradients.
 The preponderance of available data suggest that while large canopy trees are the most vulnerable to warming when water is limited, understory trees may be more vulnerable under more mesic conditions, but more research is needed.